-Author has written 6 stories for Harry Potter, Doctor Who, Dr. Horrible's Sing-Along Blog, and Sherlock.
+Author has written 5 stories for Doctor Who, Dr. Horrible's Sing-Along Blog, and Sherlock.

 Hello.
 This is a super, mildly exciting introduction to a perfectly atypical, yet disturbingly normal human being.
 Are you ready for this?

 My name here is Chrissy Truman which bares shocking resemblances to my actual name.
 I know, everybody freak out.
 I totally made this account before I was thirteen, and I felt like a badass when I did it.
 I mean, who didn't?
 So I've had this account for a while now.
 And oh, the fanfiction I wrote...
 There were many of them.
 One of them actually got twenty reviews.
 I wrote it when I was thirteen, it was three indescribably short, poorly edited, and meagerly written chapters.
 Now I'm lucky to get seven reviews.
 Curse you younger me! (those seen reviews do however mean the world to me).

 I'm a fangirl.
 I love Firefly, Doctor Who, and Sherlock.
 I started Doctor Who when I was fourteen, with the ninth doctor, and I never looked back.
 I freaked out when I watched Sherlock on Netflix and found out it was set it modern times.
 I met Firefly one year after it was canceled, and thought it was the most brilliant thing on the whole goddamn planet.

 I've watched Supernatural from an early age, and yes, that left me a marginally scarred child for a while.
 I was pretty convinced the Wendingo was going to break into my house at any moment (because holy crap guys it can unlock doors).
 I sort of got off the regular watching after Sam came back from the dead after the whole Ass Butt scene and the punching and the flash backs.
 I still watch it, though.

 I also quite enjoy White Collar, Burn Notice, Monk, Psych, NCIS, and Elementary.